Kindergarten Readiness Act of 2010: SB 1381

 - TK is a program based on developmentally appropriate kindergarten standards designed to prepare students for regular kindergarten.
 There is exposure to many of the K standards necessary for success in regular kindergarten.

-- TK students may be in a combination class with regular kindergarteners.
+- TK students will be in a dedicated TK class.

 - TK is the “gift of time” to develop the social and emotional skills for success in school.
 Children will be better prepared to succeed in kindergarten and beyond with the extra time.
 TK has a developmental focus.